 Register Your Business

-There are a few required first steps to get you started contracting with the government.
+There are a few required first steps to get you started contracting with the Federal government.
 In most cases it will be preferred that you have some commercial work with positive references before you can respond to your first request.
-Review the initial steps for all vendors working with GSA.
+Review the initial steps below for all vendors working with GSA.

 Verify Your Small Business Status

 Go to the Small Business Administration web site and verify that the size of your business qualifies your company as a Small Business.
-While there, you should consider beginning the certification process if you wish to be eligible for opportunities for one or more of the following socioeconomic groups:
+While there, consider beginning the certification process if you wish to be eligible for opportunities for one or more of the following socioeconomic groups:

 - 8(a) Small Business